What's the recovery like for Medical Weight Loss?

 Frequently asked questions

-Appetite returns and weight can return if lifestyle habits aren't maintained.
-GLP-1s are most effective as part of a long-term lifestyle program.
-Talk to your provider before making any changes to your regimen.
+Appetite returns and weight can come back if habits are not maintained.
+These medications work best as part of a long-term plan.
+Talk to your provider before changing anything.